rnmapbox/maps/docs/SymbolLayer.md

 `textWritingMode`

 #### Description
 The property allows control over a symbol's orientation.
 Note that the property values act as a hint, so that a symbol whose language doesn’t support the provided orientation will be laid out in its natural orientation.
 Example: English point symbol will be rendered horizontally even if array value contains single 'vertical' enum value.
-The order of elements in an array define priority order for the placement of an orientation variant.
+For symbol with point placement, the order of elements in an array define priority order for the placement of an orientation variant.
+For symbol with line placement, the default text writing mode is either ['horizontal', 'vertical'] or ['vertical', 'horizontal'], the order doesn't affect the placement.

 #### Type
 `array<enum>`